elastic/apm-server/TESTING.md

 stack components, modify the necessary files and once finished, you'll be able to test or ensure that Stack Monitoring is working as expected.

+Note that the `testing/stack-monitoring.sh` script relies on `systemtest/cmd/runapm`, and will use a locally built version of APM Server (see more information below).

 ### Injecting an APM Server binary into Elastic Agent

 Since APM Server is now run by the Elastic Agent in managed mode, only testing the APM Server in Standalone mode will